AltropInc/alt/doc/script/OutputFormatting.md

 | reverse    | reverse=1  |
 | /reverse   | reverse=0  |

-If you use a common color name as a shorthand to specify the text color or the background color, the first occurence of the color name stands for the text color, and the second occurence of the color name stands for the background color.
-For example: `[red, white]` stands for red text with white background, which is eqvalent to `[color=red, bcolor=white]`
+If you use a common color name as a shorthand to specify the text color or the background color, the first occurance of the color name stands for the text color, and the second occurance of the color name stands for the background color.
+For example: `[red, white]` stands for red text with white background, which is equivalent to `[color=red, bcolor=white]`.

 Using shorthands `/color` or `/bcolor` to reset text color or background color to the default color used by the printing media.